 Food is provided unlimited to every pilgrim/visitor at KailasaGiri temple and the Mutt between 12.30.p.m and 3.00.p.m.
 So we decided to hog some yummy temple food at Kailasa giri itself.

 By this time, we had covered all the places I had googled to visit in Kaiwara.
-But it was still 2.30.p.m and lot of time left.
+But it was still 2.30.p.m and we had a lot of time left.
 While coming downhill, we decided to follow a signboard which indicated the way to “ChenaKeshava Cave Temple” but once we reached it, it was quite a disappointment.

 Someone had mentioned about “Venkateshwara Temple” in Alambagiri- about 10kms from Kaiwara.
 This place is supposedly famous for Paper made handicrafts.
 So we decided to explore this place too.
-But, some renovation work in this ancient temple was in progress and there were absolutely no shops in this place (forget handicrafts stores).
+But, some renovation work in this ancient temple was in progress and there were absolutely no shops in that place (forget handicrafts stores).
 We were left saddened by the unfruitful drive until there.

 After I was done with my engineering, I had few months to spend before I had to report to my job.